menacit/practical_cryptography_course/42-usecase_ransomware.md

 Bitcoin and Monero are the most common options.

-Cashing out safely is not easy, requires tumbling and trickery.
+Cashing out safely is not trivial, may require tumbling and trickery.

 ![bg right:30%](images/42-bitcoin.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Dennis van Zuijlekom (CC BY-SA 2.0)" -->
-### Things are getting... better?
+## Wrapping up
-Organizations take security and disaster recovery way more serious these days.
+Organizations take security and disaster recovery way more seriously these days.

-RaaS is enabling specialization.
+"RaaS" is enabling specialization.

-Cyber insurance has interesting side-effects.
+"Cyber insurance" has... interesting side-effects.

 ![bg right:30%](images/42-broken_hdd.jpg)